dhwnit/tutorial-1/README.md

-# tutorial-1
+# Tutorial-1
-The tutorial from Mozilla
+The first html, css, js tutorial from Mozilla